jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-23.md

 allocation for irrigation, as indicated by the NIA and requirements for domestic water supply as provided for by the appropriate Local Water District(s) are recognized and provided for in the water rights agreements.
-NPC or PSALM may also impose additional conditions in the shareholding agreement with the winning bidders to ensure national security, including, but not limited to, the use of water during drought or calamity.
+NAPOCOR or PSALM may also impose additional conditions in the shareholding agreement with the winning bidders to ensure national security, including, but not limited to, the use of water during drought or calamity.
-(c) Consistent with Section 34(d) of the Act, the NPC shall continue to be responsible for watershed rehabilitation and management and shall be entitled to the environmental charge equivalent to one-fourth of one centavo per kilowatt-hour sales (P0.0025/kWh), which shall form part of the Universal Charge.
-This environmental fund shall be used solely for watershed rehabilitation and management and shall be managed by NPC under existing arrangements.
-NPC shall submit an annual report to the DOE detailing the progress of the watershed rehabilitation program.
+(c) Consistent with Section 34(d) of the Act, the NAPOCOR shall continue to be responsible for watershed rehabilitation and management and shall be entitled to the environmental charge equivalent to one-fourth of one centavo per kilowatt-hour sales (P0.0025/kWh), which shall form part of the Universal Charge.
+This environmental fund shall be used solely for watershed rehabilitation and management and shall be managed by NAPOCOR under existing arrangements.
+NAPOCOR shall submit an annual report to the DOE detailing the progress of the watershed rehabilitation program.
-(d) The NPC and PSALM or NIA, as the case may be, shall continue to be responsible for the dam structure and all other appurtenant structures necessary for the safe and reliable operation of the hydropower plants.
-The NPC and PSALM or NIA, as the case may be, shall enter into an operations and maintenance agreement with the private operator of the power plant to cover the dam structure and all other appurtenant facilities.
+(d) The NAPOCOR and PSALM or NIA, as the case may be, shall continue to be responsible for the dam structure and all other appurtenant structures necessary for the safe and reliable operation of the hydropower plants.
+The NAPOCOR and PSALM or NIA, as the case may be, shall enter into an operations and maintenance agreement with the private operator of the power plant to cover the dam structure and all other appurtenant facilities.
 Section 7.
-Undisposed Generation Assets and IPP Contracts of NPC.
+Undisposed Generation Assets and IPP Contracts of NAPOCOR.
 (a)
-NPC may generate and sell electricity only from the undisposed generation assets and IPP contracts of PSALM; and
+NAPOCOR may generate and sell electricity only from the undisposed generation assets and IPP contracts of PSALM; and
 Page 78 of 100(b)
-NPC shall not incur any new obligations to purchase power through bilateral contracts with Generation Companies or other Suppliers.
+NAPOCOR shall not incur any new obligations to purchase power through bilateral contracts with Generation Companies or other Suppliers.
 Section 8.
 Privatization of IPP Contracts Assumed by PSALM.
-(a) The IPP contracts assumed by PSALM shall be privatized taking into consideration buy out provisions, Government performance undertakings and possible bilateral renegotiations to minimize the liabilities of NPC and the National Government.
+(a) The IPP contracts assumed by PSALM shall be privatized taking into consideration buy out provisions, Government performance undertakings and possible bilateral renegotiations to minimize the liabilities of NAPOCOR and the National Government.
 (b) Consistent with Section 75 of the Act, with respect to IPP-related contracts, nothing in these Rules shall be construed as:
 (c)
-(i) an implied waiver of any right, action or claim, against any Person or entity, of NPC or the National Government arising from or relating to any such contracts; or
+(i) an implied waiver of any right, action or claim, against any Person or entity, of NAPOCOR or the National Government arising from or relating to any such contracts; or
-(ii) a conferment of new or better rights to creditors and IPP contractors in addition to subsisting rights granted by the NPC or the National Government under existing contracts.
+(ii) a conferment of new or better rights to creditors and IPP contractors in addition to subsisting rights granted by the NAPOCOR or the National Government under existing contracts.
 PSALM shall ensure that the Privatization of IPP contracts assumed by it shall not cause an increase in the stranded costs to be absorbed